 However, once you start running Cloudflare services, that part of WordPress rule gets overridden.
 You will find now your home page is accessible via both the WWW and non-WWW versions.
 The problem may come from that they are resolving from my www server when I first started the Cloudflare service.

 After observing that the WWW version seemed to resolve on its own.
 We setup a forwarding page rule on Cloudflare.

-Cloudflare Bug: When you first setup a rule, double check to make sure the forward is labeled 301 permanently remove redirect.
-When we first used it, Cloudflare registered it as 302 redirect when you first create the rule.
+Cloudflare Bug: When you first setup a rule, double-check to make sure the forward is labeled 301 permanently remove the redirect.
+When we first used it, Cloudflare registered it as 302 redirects when you first create the rule.
 You will have to switch it to 301 then click on “update” again.

 Note: I only observed this phenomenon when I first setup the Cloudflare service.
 After placed the WWW to non WWW forwarding, it appears to fix the issue permanently.
 As a precaution, we would recommend you try to access the WWW version of your WordPress site after using Cloudflare to be sure.
 We do not if it may be fixed at a later time.

-To be safe and make sure that you give Google additional signal about your WWW or non WWW preference.
+To be safe and make sure that you give Google additional signals about your WWW or non-WWW preference.
 We would recommend you to register your site with Google Webmaster Tool.

-Go to site Settings and select the preferred version.
-Note that this screenshot shows what happens when you have not registered both version.
+Go to Site Settings and select the preferred version.
+Note that this screenshot shows what happens when you have not registered both versions.